 Long-term effects of diabetes

 The long-term effects of high blood glucose are devastating for the body and may include heart diseases, kidney, eye and nerve damage and slow healing.

 Treatment for type 1 and 2 diabetes:

-Type 1 diabetics require insulin replacement, either with a continuous supply insulin pump or multiple daily injections.
-Also, as part of the insulin pump or separately, continuous glucose monitoring (CGM) can be beneficial.
+Type 1 diabetics require insulin replacement with a continuous insulin pump or multiple daily injections.
+Also, continuous glucose monitoring (CGM) can be beneficial as part of the insulin pump or separately.
 With a CGM, a sensor under the skin tracks glucose levels throughout the day and night and can alert you if your levels go too high or low.

-A healthy diet, regular exercise, and stress reduction are good for all of us, but for people with type 1 and 2 diabetes, CRUCIAL.
+A healthy diet, regular exercise, and stress reduction are suitable for everyone, but for people with type 1 and 2 diabetes, CRUCIAL.
 Eating more natural, fresh and wholesome foods and less or no refined carbohydrates can help prevent type 2 diabetes, and that’s true even if you have diabetes in your family.